dart-lang/sdk/runtime/vm/service/service.md

   // An instance of the built-in VM Map implementation.
 User-defined
   // Maps will be PlainInstance.
   Map,

+  // An instance of the built-in VM Set implementation.
+User-defined
+  // Sets will be PlainInstance.
+  Set,

   // Vector instance kinds.
   Float32x4,